walu/wgf/docs/en.md

 # 1. Wgf development Remarks

-### 1.1 wgf not support go get, there is no support plan yet.
+### 1.1 get wgf

-Because :

-* The main reason : the prefix of importing path github.com/walu/** is long and boring sort.
-* Secondary reason : no version control .

-Therefore, when using wgf , please download to a local, and copy to the project, or to add wgf path into GOPATH.
+wgf is not a standalone library, it is a part of your project's source code.
+When using wgf, please download to your local disk, and copy to the project, or to add wgf path into GOPATH.

 ```bash
 # Place the code in their own projects under project/src